chris-k-njit/IS601---Homework7/README.md

 # Homework # 7 - Docker and Python, Create a QR Code to my GithHub Profile

-## Instructions and Suubmission Requirements -
+## Instructions and Submission Requirements -
 1. Create Docker profile and download Docker to desktop.
         - [X] DONE
 2. Create QR Code that links to my GitHub Profile